speedfuns/botw/MasterSwordAndDungeons.md

 Grab a bundle of **Wood** and the three **Spicy Peppers**.

-Talk to Toren for 500 rupees, then cook the Hearty Radish.
-Eat the resulting meal.
+Talk to Toren for 500 rupees.
+> Note: If you got the Hearty Radish, cook it and immediately eat the resulting meal.

 > Optional: You can register your horse here for safety later in the run.